deskvillage/dannychadburn.github.io/consultancy/creative-content-marketing.md

 I'd be lying if I said everything I've ever worked on has been a runaway success.
 However, I do have an impressive hit rate of getting it right.

 That’s because I know how to blend content, marketing, SEO, PR, social media and innovative new technology to deliver something the audience can latch onto.
-Whatever your product, whatever your industry, whoever you customer, I'll find the right hook to deliver on your objectives.
+Whatever your product, whatever your industry, whoever your customer, I'll find the right hook to deliver on your objectives.

 And most importantly, I make sure [data](/consultancy/performance-analytics) is considered at every stage.
 You'll never be sat thinking _"But what about the ROI?"_ once the coverage dust has settled.